Who Shall Die: Themes

 Who Shall Die brings up questions surrounding feminism, power and the violence that comes along with that, and suffering in the present in order to live free in the future.

 The women in the play, Catherine, Clarice, and Jeanne are powerless to the men.
 Catherine's husband, Louis decides the townswomen's fate with the two other aldermen and the council, which is made up of all men.
 Catherine, a woman, has no say in this decision and all she can do is beg Louis to change the councils decision.
 Clarice can't tell Jean-Pierre that she loves him because he has forced her to believe that the word love doesn't mean anything.
 Once Jean-Pierre admits his love for her, only then does she come out of her suffering and admit her love for him as well.
 Georges physically abuses Clarice after admitting his lust for her.
 Clarice begs him to stop, but he refuses to only until the man of the house, Louis enters.
 Jeanne is forced into a loveless relationship with Georges, and once she finally finds out the truth about him, he beats her and leaves her to die in the middle of the town square.

 The men have power of the women until the end of the play when Beauvoir asks the question, who shall die?
 No matter which plan the council chooses, people will die.
 Georges and Rosbourg want to assume power over the other two aldermen, and take control of Vaucelles.
 Jean-Pierre doesn't assume power when asked to be Vaucelles Food Controller because he is afraid that he will let the townspeople down.

 Beauvoir believes that everyone can choose whether they want to suffer or not, and once one recognizes this, then they are truly free.
 For the masons, they prefer suffering while reconstructing the Belfry with little to no food, so they can impress the King of France next spring.
 For Jean Pierre, he ends Clarice's suffering and finally tells her that he loves her.
 For Catherine, she would rather kill both Louis and her, than have one of them living without the other, suffering.

 Reception

-Although Who Shall Die is one Beauvoir's more unheard of plays, she has received much attention for her feminist work and has been referred to as the mother of post-war philosophy for feminism mostly for, The Second Sex.
-During post World War II, Beauvoir often felt like an outsider in a male-dominated world, and would use her writing as a vehicle to showcase her philosophy.
-In, Who Shall Die, Beauvoir uses a story about political power being taken advantage of, and a somewhat historically accurate setting to divulge into her existentialist philosophy and touch upon questions surrounding feminism.
+Although Who Shall Die is one her lesser-known works, Beauvoir has received much attention for her feminist philosophy, especially The Second Sex.
+Beauvoir often used literary writing as a vehicle to showcase her philosophy.
+In Who Shall Die Beauvoir tells a story about political power in a somewhat historically accurate setting to expound her feminist existentialist philosophy.